1st Lithuanian Dragoon Regiment: Napoleonic wars

 After the Treaties of Tilsit and the cabinet's order of 14 September 1808, regiments were no longer named after their commanders.
 During the Prussian Army's reorganization, the regiment was initially called the East Prussian Dragoon Regiment (Ostpreußisches Dragoner-Regiment), and after the cabinet's order of 14 September 1808, the regiment was called the 3rd Dragoon Regiment.
 The Lithuanian Dragoon Regiment was at first established in Tilžė and Įsrūtis.

-Two of the regiment's squadrons were made part of the 1st Mobile Dragoon Regiment, which was part of Yorck's Auxiliary Prussian Corps.
-This Corps fought on Napoleon's side in the French invasion of Russia in 1812.
+Two of the regiment's squadrons were made part of the 1st Mobile Dragoon Regiment, which was part of Yorck's Prussian Auxiliary Corps.
+This corps fought on Napoleon's side in the French invasion of Russia in 1812.
 Later, the regiment fought in Germany and France in 1813 and 1814.
+The Lithuanian Dragoons repeatedly distinguished themselves in Yorck's Corps, especially at Möckern.
 In the Battle of Leipzig, the regiment captured a French Imperial Eagle.

 After the Napoleonic wars

 Circa 1815–1816, the regiment's soldiers were dispersed into other parts of the Prussian Kingdom, i.e. Berlin, Demmin or Tilžė.
-In between 1860 and 1866, the regiment was garrisoned in different parts of East Prussia, e.g. Įsrūtis or Ragainė.
+In 1819, the regiment was renumbered from being the 3rd in the dragoon regiments' sequence to being the 1st.
+During 1860–1866, the regiment garrisoned different parts of East Prussia such as Įsrūtis or Ragainė.

 Finally, from 1879, the regiment was located only in Tilžė.